dbt-labs/docs.getdbt.com/website/docs/docs/develop/develop-in-ide.md

 :::

-The Cloud IDE is a single interface for building, testing, running, and version-controlling dbt projects from your browser.
-With the IDE, you can compile dbt code into SQL and run it against your database directly, and also write, test and compile [Python models](/docs/building-a-dbt-project/building-models/python-models).
+The dbt Cloud integrated development environment (IDE) is a single interface for building, testing, running, and version-controlling dbt projects from your browser.
+With the Cloud IDE, you can compile dbt code into SQL and run it against your database directly, and also write, test and compile [Python models](/docs/building-a-dbt-project/building-models/python-models).

 The IDE leverages the open-source [dbt-rpc](/docs/reference/commands/rpc) plugin to recompile only the changes made in your project.